Let's Talk Dogs

 This is your space to ask us questions and share ideas about dogs in Waitaki.
 We'll also be using this space to get your feedback on the dog related services, policies and activities that Council manages.

-Get involved in our Dog Control Policy and Bylaw Review - early engagement
+Get involved in our Dog Control Policy and Bylaw Review now

 Our Dog Control Bylaw sets out the rules around the control of dogs and the circumstances where dogs may be impounded, as well as areas where dogs aren't allowed, where dogs must be kept on-lead, and off-lead dog exercise areas.